 8. It’s worth going to Disney World at least once if it’s in your budget.

 Taking a trip to Disney World can be pricey, but it’s a very Florida experience.
 You can combine it with a trip to Universal Studios, too.
 If you live in South Florida you might not want to make the trip up to Disney World, but we’re guessing that if you have kids they’ll convince you sooner or later.
 Just be careful on the road.
-In a recent SmartAsset study, Florida came in first as the state with the worst drivers.
+In a 2022 SmartAsset study, Florida landed within the top 10 states with the most irresponsible drivers.

 9. The Daytona 500 is a slice of Americana.